kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 (in fact, it typically isn't!), but it should feel like the theorems share some purpose, and fit together neatly.
 I also struggle to care about theorems before I know what they do.
-This is part of why I care so much about examples, and it means the other half of finding a narrative is understanding what our techniques are used for.
+This is part of why I care so much about examples -- it's nice to know what problems a given theorem solves.

 After a fair amount of reading and thinking[^1], I think I've finally fit the puzzle pieces together in a way that works for me.
 Since I wrote it all down for myself as part of my studying, I figured I would post it here as well in case other people find it useful.
-Keep in mind this is probably obvious to anyone with an analytic mind.
-It's even obvious to me in hindsight.
-So I want to write this up while I still remember what it feels like for this to be nonobvious.
+Keep in mind this is probably obvious to anyone with an analytic mind, but it certainly wasn't obvious to me!

 Let's get started!